Is Whatsapp Social Media?

 Defining Social Media

 To begin, it is crucial to establish a clear definition of social media.
 Social media refers to online platforms that enable users to create and share content, engage in conversations, and connect with others.
-These platforms typically facilitate the exchange of information, ideas, and media in a social context.
+These platforms typically involve public or semi-public profiles, allowing users to interact with a wider network of individuals.

-WhatsApp, on the other hand, is primarily known as a messaging app.
-It allows users to send text messages, make voice and video calls, and share various types of media, such as photos, videos, and documents.
-Unlike traditional social media platforms, WhatsApp emphasizes private, one-on-one or group communication rather than public sharing.
+WhatsApp, on the other hand, is primarily a messaging application that allows users to send text messages, make voice and video calls, and share media files.
+Unlike traditional social media platforms, WhatsApp emphasizes private communication, with end-to-end encryption ensuring the security and privacy of conversations.

 WhatsApp as a Social Media Platform